 Women supporting Women08 June 21

 Codilia is a fellow Boobee for the charity Prevent Breast Cancer and we are looking forward to a collaboration to help women find the support, information and products they need much more easily.
 This is women supporting women!
-Watch out for our live chat on social media soon.

 Now menopause is something suffered by many women the world over, and finally the conversations have started to happen about how we can deal with the symptoms of this; documentaries have been aired, books have been written and social media groups now exist so women supporting women is evident here.
-I had a chat with Emma Guy on her facebook group "Menogodmum" about my journey - Emma is a fellow breast cancer survivor and Prevent Breast Cancer Ambassador and also the author of the book "The Wisdoms of the Menopausal Godmother".
+I had a chat with Emma Guy on her Facebook group "Menogodmum" about my journey - Emma is a fellow breast cancer survivor and Prevent Breast Cancer Ambassador and also the author of the book "The Wisdoms of the Menopausal Godmother".

 Sadly, cancer of many varieties is something suffered by too many people the world over, full stop.
 Although breast cancer is the most common cancer in females, there are many other types of cancer that the charity Look Good Feel Better help to support women through - I myself was lucky enough to benefit from the invaluable support they offer when I was going through my treatment.
 Another fine example of women supporting women was a really exciting conversation we've had with LGFB - they can help the women they reach by offering information and support to help boost body confidence by including Skarlette® in their work.